ericjanto/notes-publisher/content/notes/iaml-lecture.md

       - If data is not sparse, the inverted lists are just going to be as long as the number of elements in examples so would not be any benefit using inverted lists
 ## Week 7: K-Means
 - Clustering
-  - About discorver the underlying structure of the data
+  - About discovering the underlying structure of the data
     - Unsupervised task, not predicting anything specific
     - We're trying to understand the data
   - What sub-populations exist in the data?
 Can answer one family of questions which have to do with subpopulations of the data